Leodium2024/LUC-impacts-Brazil/README.md

 Generation of Input: Species Richness
 ------------------------------------------------------------------

 Performance.xlsx and Species_coef.xlsx,i.e., input of the Species Richness calculation, were generated using the following script:

 	- InputBiodiveristy1.R # Taxonomic and geographic cleaning of biodiveristy database + thinning (1 records per 10km)

 	- InputBiodiveristy2.py # Create Pseudo-absence data

-- InputBiodiveristy3.R             # Calibrate and validate the SDMs
-These files can be found in Premilinary_Input/Biodiveristy.
+	- InputBiodiveristy3.R # Calibrate and validate the SDMs These files can be found in Premilinary_Input/Biodiveristy.

-The input of InputBiodiveristy1.R  are available for download at:

-The input of InputBiodiveristy2.R  are available for download at:

-The input of InputBiodiveristy3.R  are available for download at:
+The input of these script can be downloaded at : 10.5281/zenodo.15497375